 Vacant land differential rate

-There is a different rate for vacant and unoccupied land in Moreland.
+Moreland City Council has a differential rate for vacant and unoccupied land in Moreland.

 Purpose of Council's differential rate

-The purpose of the differential rate is to encourage proper management of vacant land, and buildings on that land.
+The purpose of the differential rate is to encourage the proper management of vacant and unoccupied land.

 Moreland Council's differential rate is targeted at landowners who allow their sites to deteriorate and pose a risk to public safety or amenity.